Runtime Coverage Filters

 *.Testswildcard that will exclude all test projects from code analysis.

-If you have chosen the last option, specify the name of the attribute that will be used to exclude symbols from the coverage analysis.
-Optionally, specify the assembly name where this attribute is declared.
+If you have chosen the Do not analyze code marked with attributes, specify the fully qualified attribute class name that will be used to exclude symbols from the coverage analysis.
+For example,

 In the Apply filter to section, specify the scope of the filter: All solutions or Current solution.